Exercise after pregnancy: How to get started

 - Pelvic tilt.
 Try the pelvic tilt a few times a day to strengthen your abdominal muscles.
 Lie on your back on the floor with your knees bent.
 Flatten your back against the floor by tightening your abdominal muscles and bending your pelvis up slightly.
 Hold for up to 10 seconds.
 Repeat five times and work up to 10 to 20 repetitions.

 - Kegel exercise.
 Use this exercise to tone your pelvic floor muscles, which support the uterus, bladder, small intestine and rectum.
+When practiced regularly, Kegel exercises can help reduce urinary and anal incontinence.
 Contract your pelvic floor muscles, as if you're attempting to stop urinating midstream.
 Hold for up to 10 seconds and release, relaxing for 10 seconds between contractions.
 Aim for at least three sets of 10 repetitions a day.
 Avoid Kegel exercises when urinating.

 Do the pelvic tilt to strengthen your abdominal muscles.
 Lie on your back on the floor with your knees bent.
 Flatten your back against the floor by tightening your abdominal muscles and bending your pelvis up slightly.
 Hold for up to 10 seconds.
 Repeat.